 About Peanut Allergy

-Aravax aims to safely revolutionise the lives of those with peanut allergy by removing the risk of life-threatening reactions to peanuts.
+Aravax’s mission is to revolutionise the lives of those with peanut allergy by removing the risk of life-threatening reactions to peanuts.

-Aravax is an early stage biotechnology company focused on developing the first safe and rapidly effective treatment for peanut allergy.
-The treatment will use new technology that can reset the immune system to tolerate peanut without evoking allergic reactions during treatment.
+Aravax is a clinical-stage biotechnology company developing the first safe and rapidly effective treatment for peanut allergy.
+The company is using their proprietary technology to reset the immune system to tolerate peanut without evoking allergic reactions during treatment.